cloudant-labs/emilio/README.md

-  -i, --ignore     Ignore any file path matching the specified glob -j, --jobs       Number of files to process in parallel [default: 4] -f, --format     Set the output format [default: text] -w, --whitelist  A CSV file of filename,line,column,code reports to
+  -i, --ignore     Ignore any file path matching the specified glob -j, --jobs       Number of files to process in parallel [default: 4] -f, --format     Set the output format [default: text] -C, --context    Number of contextual lines to display for text output
+                   [default: 0]
+  -w, --whitelist  A CSV file of filename,line,column,code reports to
                    ignore
   path             Paths to process, directories are searched recursively